product-os/landr/README.md

 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)](https://github.com/balena-io/landr/blob/master/CONTRIBUTING.md) -->

 **Landr is alpha software** and its under heavy development, so various things might be broken in the best case!
+We warmly welcome [new, detailed issues](https://github.com/product-os/landr/issues) and [contributions](https://github.com/balena-io/landr/blob/master/CONTRIBUTING.md) to help us improve Landr.

 ## Highlights

-- **Functional Websites**: Landr renders your project and its documentation in a gorgeous and UX friendly way to your end users, in the best possible way while you focus on shipping features
+- **Fast, functional Websites**: Landr renders your project and its documentation in a gorgeous and UX-friendly way to your end users, so you can focus on shipping features.
-- **Follows OSS Conventions**: Landr understands most common repository conventions, and makes use of them fully.
-Build a great repository and get a great website for it.
-Its a win-win
+- **Follows OSS Conventions**: Landr understands most common repository conventions, and fully makes use of them.
+Build a great repository and get a great website for it: its a win-win!
-- **Fully Automatic**: Landr requires no configuration at all.
-It is smart enough to figure out what it needs on its own.
-Point it to a repository, hold tight, and let Landr do its magic
+- **Fully Automatic**: Landr requires zero configuration.
+It's smart enough to figure out what it needs on its own.
+Point it to a repository, hold tight, and let Landr do its magic.

 ## Installation